List Decoding of Reed-Solomon Codes and Folded Reed-Solomon Codes Over Galois Ring: Appendix

 Define an $l\times r$ matrix $M$ that is the adjacency matrix of $G$ i.e. each row and column of $M$ is indexed by a vertex in $L$ and $R$ respectively and for any $(u,w)\in L\times R, M_{u,w}=1$ iff $(u,w)\in E$.
 Define $v=\sum_{w\in R}M^w$, where recall the $M^w$ is the $w$-th of $M$.

 Consider the similarity of the edges between two fixed vertices in $R$, that is, how many vertices in $L$ are simultaneously connected to these two vertices in $R$.
 Let the sum of the similarities of the edges between any two vertices in $R$ be $S$.
-Assuming there are $m_i$ non-zero elements in the $i$-th row of the matrix $M$, then we have
+Assuming there are $m_i$ non-zero elements in the $i$-th row of the matrix $M$, then we have $S=\frac{\sum_{i=1}^{l}m_i(m_i-1)}{2}$.
+As $G$ is $K_{s,2}$ free, thus, $S\leq \frac{r(r-1)(s-1)}{2}$.
+By the Cauchy-Schwarz Inequality, we can obtain: